IGSN/igsn-registry-mvp/README.md

 }
 ```

+Alternatively you can fire up the Swagger endpoint HTML in your browser by going to `http://localhost:8182` which will let you fire off querties to your locally running endpoint.

 ### Testing and development

 If you're going to run the tests then you need to install all the development packages: